shadone/unleash/docs/client-specification.md

 ## Fetching feature toggles (polling)
 The client implementation should fetch toggles in the background, as regular polling.
-In thread based environment (e.g. Java) this needs to be done on a sparate thread.
+In thread based environment (e.g. Java) this needs to be done on a separate thread.
 The default poll interval should be **15 seconds**, and it should be configurable.

 ## Client registration
 Client implementation should at initialization register with the unleash-server.
-The should send a registration as specified in the [api documentation](api/metrics-api.md#client-registration).
+The should send a registration as specified in the [api documentation](api/client/register-api.md).
 The registration must include all fields specified.

 ## Metrics
-Clients are expectedd to send metrics back to Unleash API at regualr intervals.
+Clients are expected to send metrics back to Unleash API at regular intervals.
 The metrics is a list of used toggles and how many times they evaluated to *yes* or *no* in the current period.
-Read more about how to send the metrics in the [metrics-api](api/metrics-api.md) documentation.
+Read more about how to send the metrics in the [metrics-api](api/client/metrics-api.md) documentation.

 ## Backup Feature Toggles